kennell/eganalyze/README.md

 ### What can it do?

-At this point the functionality is very limited:
+At this point the functionality is very limited.
+Currently it can

+* Enrich the CSV with
+    * normalize column names
     * add column with loan ID (e.g. "EE6452")
     * add column with loan URL

-* calculate the following key performance indicators
+* Calculate the following key performance indicators
     * mean ltv
     * outstanding mean ltv
     * outstanding weighted mean ltv